 Beets taste best when they are very tender.
 So the first mistake people make when cooking whole beets is not cooking them long enough.
 Beets take a really long time to cook.
 If you’ve had a look at the above cooking methods, you probably noticed that the cooking times are anywhere from one to two hours for medium-sized beets.
 If you have to cook large beets the cooking times will be even longer.
 So, make sure to properly check if the beets are done before you finish cooking them.

-The second mistake people make is not peeling the beets after cooking them.
+The second mistake people make is not peeling the beets before serving them.
 If someone says they don’t like beets because they taste like dirt, I wonder if maybe they tried beets that weren’t peeled.
-Beet peels are edible but their texture isn’t very pleasant and they also might still have some grit left on them so it’s better to peel the beets after you’ve cooked them.
+Beet peels are edible but their texture isn’t very pleasant and they also might still have some grit left on them so it’s better to peel the beets before eating them.

 How to check if beets are done

 To check if the beets are completely done, insert a fork into the beet and push it to the center.
 Don’t use a knife because it might just slice the beet and you won’t really know if it’s done or not.
 The fork should slide inside very smoothly without much resistance, and it should also come out very easily.

 Keep in mind that when you pierce the skin of the beet, it will start to release the juice through the holes so resist the urge to constantly test it for doneness.
 If you make too many holes in the skin, you will drain a lot of moisture and nutrients out of the beet.